ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/20_Models.md

 ## Models
 Models are the &ldquo;M&rdquo; of the MVC acronym. __A Model is a class that interfaces with a data entity in your application__.

+For example...

-For example, we're going to create a Book Model that will interface with the `books` table.
++ We're going to create a Book Model that will interface with the `books` table.
-We'll also have a User Model to interface with the `users` table.
++ We'll also have a User Model to interface with the `users` table.
-And a Author Model to interface with a yet-to-be-created `authors` table.
++ And a Author Model to interface with a yet-to-be-created `authors` table.
-Etc.
++ Etc.

 (In all of our example, our data entities are database tables, but it could be other things, like a JSON API.)